peterjaap/asciidoc-bdd/README.md

 ----
 ```

-If you wish to run a shell command instead of committing just one file, you can leave out the `include::` directive;
+If you wish to run a shell command instead of committing just one file, you can leave out the `include::` directive and add a `bdd-command` attribute;

 ```
 Some book content...